 Diffusing essential oil and paying attention to your breath can also be considered a form of breathwork.

 Other breathwork integrations include visualization, meditation and progressive muscle relaxation.
-Whatever you choose, an essential oil can be a helpful ally in focusing your mind and opening your airways.
+Now that you know more about the , regardless of which one you choose, a pure can be a helpful ally in focusing your mind and opening your airways.